Introduction

 Explanation

-1. It retrieves processor information using the GetLogicalProcessorInformationEx function to determine the number of P-Cores and E-Cores available on the system.
+function to determine the number of P-Cores and E-Cores available on the system. - It then creates a specified number of benchmark threads (

-3. Inside the benchmarkTask, it randomly selects a P-Core or E-Core for each iteration and sets the thread affinity accordingly using SetThreadAffinityMask.
-The selection is based on command-line flags: --p-core-only for running on P-Cores only, --e-core-only for running on E-Cores only, or no flag for forcing context switching between P-Cores and E-Cores.
+, it randomly selects a P-Core or E-Core for each iteration and sets the thread affinity accordingly using SetThreadAffinityMask.
+The selection is based on command-line flags:--p-core-only

-4. Each iteration of the benchmarkTask performs some CPU-intensive work, such as calculating the sum of sine and cosine values.
+performs some CPU-intensive work, such as calculating the sum of sine and cosine values.

-The program measures the total execution time of the benchmark using std::chrono::high_resolution_clock and displays it in milliseconds.
+The program measures the total execution time of the benchmark usingstd::chrono::high_resolution_clock

 Precautions